MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/native-device-permissions.md

 Device permissions are stored for every login session.
 It means that if you sign in to another instance of Teams, for example, on another computer, your device permissions from your previous sessions are not available.
 Therefore, you must re-consent to device permissions for the new session.
 It also means, if you sign out of Teams or switch tenants in Teams, your device permissions are deleted from the previous login session.

 > [!NOTE]
-> When you give consent to the native device permissions, it is valid only for your _current_ login session.
+> When you consent to the native device permissions, it is valid only for your _current_ login session.

 ## See also
 [Integrate media capabilities in Teams](mobile-camera-image-permissions.md)